Hafiz-Sakib/number-to-word-converter/readme.md

-Below is a README file for the Number to Word Converter project, tailored for the Git repository named "NumToWordConverter."
-The README includes a clear description, setup instructions, usage details, and a dedicated section for images, all formatted in Markdown for GitHub compatibility.

 # NumToWordConverter

 A modern, interactive web application that converts numbers into words in both Bangla and English.
 Built with React, Tailwind CSS, and Font Awesome, this project features a sleek, animated interface with a gradient background, card-based layout, and smooth transitions for an engaging user experience.